ISO 27001 Certification Costs

 Continuous improvement

-Here’s what many organizations ultimately spend over the initial 3-year cycle:
+Here’s what many organizations ultimately invest over the initial certification cycle:

 Small organization (25–50 employees)